 Started in 2017, APANO’s Pacific Islander youth organizing arm focuses on social justice and seeks to address the erasure and invisibility of Pacific Islanders in the umbrella term of API (Asian Pacific Islander) through community organizing.
 ONYCS draws from new and existing Pacific Islander groups at Portland Public High Schools, with plans to move into David Douglas and Parkrose High School for the 2017-2018 school year.

 The parent organizing program at APANO works with API parents on empowerment and leadership development.
 Our goal is to help break down the barriers that prevent API immigrant/refugee parents from getting involved in their child’s education.
-We believe that as parent involvement increases, the opportunity gap decreases.
+Currently, APANO is organizing Chinese Parents in SE Portland neighborhoods and outreaching to Vietnamese Parents.

-The mission of C2C (Classroom to Community) is to organize a safe space for Asian Pacific Islander (API) college students, in order to create a pipeline from the classroom to the API community.
+In Fall 2017, APANO is relaunching its College organizing program, building off on the mission of C2C (Classroom to Community) — organizing safe spaces for Asian Pacific Islander (API) college students, in order to create a member pipeline for college students and higher education activism.